-Joomla! performance tuning on Windows Server IIS: learn how to improve & speed up Joomla! with these 8 simple and important tips.
+Joomla! performance tuning: learn how to improve & speed up Joomla! with these 8 simple and important tips.
 Add caching, gzip compression, set your sessions & optimize MySQL database functions… Provide your visitors with a blazing fast Joomla! website!

 Web monitory and malware clean up company Sucuri writes about (massive) Joomla Media Manager attacks in the wild.
 The recent discovered and patched vulnerability in Joomla’s Media Manager is actively exploited.

 Update your Joomla site… yet again.
 If you run a site powered by the Joomla content management system and haven’t yet applied a critical update for this software released less than two weeks ago, please take a moment to do so: A trivial exploit could let users inject malicious content into your site, turning it into a phishing or malware trap for visitors., Says Brian […]

 How to use GnuWin32 ported tools like grep.exe and find.exe for forensic log file analysis in Windows Server.
 In this article I’ll give some real live examples of using these ported GnuWin tools like grep.exe for logfile analysis on Windows servers.
 The article provides three example, as an alternative to LogParser, because finding spam scripts fast is often very important.